gurtaj1/lw/README.md

 ## Basic instructions

-Clone this repo to your machine and run it locally by running the command `npn run serve`.
+Clone this repo to your machine and run it locally by running the command `npm run serve`.
 The script is already setup to work on both mac and windows machines.

 ## Method